alastairblackwood/ROR-T1A3/README.md

 The 'clear' method is important as it clears the screen at the start of the programme and outputs the game title in an ascii format - setting the tone.

-The 'help' method is where the list of commands the user can use throughout the game are printed out to the screen
+The 'help' method is where the list of commands the user can use throughout the game are printed out to the screen.

+The 'get_cmd' method - while initially taking user input (typing of commands) uses TTY Prompt and is essential for the game to function and interact with.
+It gives the user the option to select 'North', 'South', 'East' and 'West', 'Help', 'Attack' and 'Quit' - with each one outputting a unique narrative.

+My final piece of code which is essential to the programme is my Story array.
+It is divided into the sections 'Story_Intro', 'Story_North', 'Story_South', 'Story_West', 'Story_East', 'Story_Player_Dead' and 'Story_Ending'.
+These output to the user depending on which path they've taken via the games main input loop.

 # R17 Design TWO tests: